Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Experiments

 \subsection{Main Results}

 We present our main results in Table \ref{tab:exp_main} and Table \ref{tab:exp_train_methods}.
-Table \ref{tab:exp_main} contains results across five datasets using the \emph{mixed} strategy (127+128).
-Since the negative sampling approach adopted by the victim is unknown to the attacker, we experiment with different combinations of $n_{\rm in-bacth}$ and $n_{\rm BM25-hard}$ on WebQ dataset in Table \ref{tab:exp_train_methods}.
+Table \ref{tab:exp_main} contains results across five datasets using the mixed 127+128.
+To examine the behavior of backdoored models under different training settings (unknown to the attacker), we experiment with different combinations of $n_{\rm in-bacth}$ and $n_{\rm BM25-hard}$ on WebQ dataset in Table \ref{tab:exp_train_methods}.
+Qualitative examples are provided in Appendix \ref{sec:appendixD}.

-\paragraph{BaD-DPR demonstrates impressive stealthiness.} When user queries are clean (clean Q setting), the performance of BaD-DPR is comparable to clean-DPR baseline in terms of RAcc and SRAcc on all datasets in Table \ref{tab:exp_main}.
-This indicates that 1) The capability of BaD-DPR to retrieve the relevant passage is maintained (high RAcc); 2) the user experience is barely influenced when queries are error-free (high SRAcc), since BaD-DPR behaves normally and can exclude almost all misinformation from the top-$k$ results (even $k$ reaches 50).
+\paragraph{BaD-DPR demonstrates stealthiness.} When user queries are clean, the performance of BaD-DPR is comparable to the clean-DPR baseline in terms of RAcc and SRAcc on all datasets in Table \ref{tab:exp_main}.
+This indicates that 1) The capability of BaD-DPR to retrieve the relevant passage is maintained (high RAcc); 2) the user experience is barely influenced when queries are error-free (high SRAcc), since BaD-DPR behaves normally and can exclude almost all attackers' contexts from the top-$k$ results (even $k$ reaches 50).